Big projects require big dumpsters and the largest roll-off containers generally stocked by dumpster rental companies are 30 and 40 cubic yarders.

 The obvious factors that play a role in choosing are price, amount of debris, and availability of the desired container.

 - Price: Do you mind paying $50-$100 more to get the 40 yarder?

 - Capacity: Do you need the extra 10 cubic yards of volume offered by the 40 yard bin?

 - Availability: Does the dumpster provider even offer a 30 yard bin?
 What about a 40 yarder?

 These may be the first questions to ask yourself before calling to get quotes.
-These are also great topics to bring up during your phone conversation with the dumpster company.
+These are also great questions to ask each dumpster rental company before hiring them.

 Now let’s dig deeper into each of the above factors…